eleventigers/jokubas.works/_projects/2023-06-01-studio-rack-cabinets.md

 ![](/images/studio_rack/studio_rack_within_room.jpg)

 Building this rack was about blending planning with execution.
 The final piece meets the daily demands of studio use and reflects a personal approach to music production.
 It's a practical example in my portfolio, showcasing woodworking that is both effective and tailored to a musician's workflow.

-This studio rack, crafted for my own space, serves the practical needs of a hobby musician and adds a touch of character.
-Constructed from Baltic birch with a bright yellow laminate, it provides a modern look and reliable durability.

-The creation process began with sketches that laid out the functional design and precise measurements.
-These initial ideas were translated into a concrete template, guiding the careful cutting of the Baltic birch to fit the design specifications.

-The rack is split into two sections for distinct tasks: an angled tier on the right for mixing and a drawer on the left with a turntable for sampling.
-The assembly was straightforward, with each piece fitting together according to the template, combining functionality with personal style.

-Building this rack was about blending planning with execution.
-The final piece meets the daily demands of studio use and reflects a personal approach to music production.
-It's a practical example in my portfolio, showcasing woodworking that is both effective and tailored to a musician's workflow.